 The ‘how’ of learning is embodied within our four agreed learning values of aspiration, collaboration, creativity and independence.
 These values are considered and planned for within all aspects of our curriculum.
 Two of the values are the subject of specific focus in each term.

-The 'why', 'what' and 'how' of learning are firmly linked in our planning which focuses on a enquiry/research approach to an overarching ‘big idea’ which is set for the whole school each half term.
+The 'why', 'what' and 'how' of learning are firmly linked in our planning which focuses on a enquiry/research approach to an overarching topic which is set for the whole school.

-The order of our curriculum changes yearly due to the children’s choice of Big Ideas.
-Please see our 2014-15 Long Term Curriculum Plan below.
+Please see our Long Term Curriculum Plan below to see how each year group will cover the curriculum.
 Alongside this, you will also find our termly overviews where you can find more information about how you can support your child at home.
 For any additional information about the new National Curriculum, please follow this link: www.gov.uk/dfe/nationalcurriculum

 Special Educational Needs